Introduction to Google & SEO

 Best Use of Metatags

 You must add bespoke meta data tags to every single page of your site.
 If pages have the same meta-tags on several pages you will then be penalized in SERP’s.
 The page meta description is usually used in SERP’s under your page title.
 This is an chance for you to improve click through rates from the search engines which counts as a way of measuring your sites user engagement.
-Get you metatags optimised at http://seo-seo-seo.co.uk and see near instant improvements in your traffic volumes.
+Get you metatags & the rest of your site optimised by SEO³ Hitchin Optimization Agency and see near instant improvements in your traffic volumes.

 Bounce Rate Metrics